JHU-PL-Lab/www-pl/ocaml/lecture.md

 * Assignment 1/2 require you to fill out a file `assignment.ml`
 * This is in fact creating a *module* `Assignment` (notice the first letter (only) is capped)
-* `dune utop` will load your module in the top loop
+* `dune utop` will compile your module and load it in the top loop
-* You then need to write `Assignment.reverse_n 5;;` etc to access the functions in the module's namespace
+* You then can type `Assignment.doit 5;;` etc to access the functions in the module's namespace
 * Or, use `open Assignment;;` to make all the functions in the module available at the top level.

 ### Separate Compilation with OCaml

 * File-based modules such as `assignment.ml` are compiled separately.
-* This is the traditional `javac`/`cc`/etc style of coding, done with `ocamlc` in ocaml
+* This is the traditional `javac`/`cc`/etc style of coding, and is done with done with `ocamlc` in ocaml
 * Also in the Java/C spirit, it is how you write a standalone app in OCaml
-* The underlying `ocamlc` compiler you don't need to directly invoke, in this course we will give you `dune` build files which invoke the compioler for you
+* The underlying `ocamlc` compiler you don't need to directly invoke, in this course we will give you `dune` build files which invoke the compiler for you
   - `dune` is `make` for OCaml
   - `dune build` invokes the OCaml compiler on all the files in a project
   - if you are curious what actual compiler calls are happening, add `--verbose` to the build command